Kindle Direct Publishing for Australian Authors

 Ebook Royalties on Amazon Kindle Direct Publishing

-When you self publish an ebook on KDP, you get paid royalties when someone buys or downloads your ebook through the platform.
-Along with your cut, Amazon also takes a cut for themselves.
+When you self-publish an ebook on KDP, you get paid royalties when someone buys or downloads your ebook through the platform.
+In addition to your cut, Amazon takes a cut for itself.

 Okay, I know what you’re thinking.
 Why wouldn’t everyone choose the 70% royalty?
-Well, there are certain requirements or conditions that go along with each royalty.
-Let’s check out the 70% royalty option first in more detail.
+Some specific requirements or conditions accompany each royalty.
+Let’s review the 70% royalty option in more detail.

 70% Royalty Option on Amazon KDP